Organizational Change Management KPIs Overview

 Keep track of your change management KPIs

-Measuring the performance and improvement of KPIs is a vital part of any effective change management strategy.
+Measuring the performance and improvement of KPIs is a vital part of any effective change management plan.

 You can track the performance of the above-listed KPIs to get a clearer picture of where the organization excels in terms of change management and shows where it requires applying a better effort or strategy.